 It had been cold lately even when the sun was out.
 Thus, I wore my linen pants and plaid shirt.
 In winter, these items are both too cold.
-I added nude slingbacks to elongate the legs.
+I added nude sling backs to elongate the legs.
 I accessorized with the necklace my husband designed for me and my new wooden watch.
 The wood feels so nice on the skin and the sporty design goes with the vibe of the casual work outfit.
-You can get the wooden watch here.
+Buy yourself a wooden watch.

 Photos: G. Kramm